CLINICAL PSYCHOLOGY Predoctoral Internship: LIFESPAN HEALTH elective

 • Provide brief CBT-based coaching to patients with medical and psychological problems.

-Elective rotations are assigned collaboratively with the intern and Dr. Vranceanu.
+Elective internship experiences are assigned collaboratively with the intern and Dr. Vranceanu.
 They generally include 1-2 (full year) or 3-4 (half year) placements.

 1. Chronic Pain